djbrown14/MileStone-Project2/README.md

 Features

 My game has 3 pages.
 This first is the home page where the user will be able to see the name of the game and a button to take you to the game.
 At the top of the page there is a navigation bar which will take the user to the other pages.
 The next page in the navigation bar is the game page.
 This page will display the game for the user to play as well as a restart button for the user to restart the game if they make a mistake or trying to get the best score.
 There is also a score board which will have the number of moves you take to complete the game.
 In the score board there is a score which will only increase once a pair has been made.
-The third page is a instruction page which shows the user the steps needed to play the game.
+The third page is a instruction page which shows the user the steps needed to play the game with also a button to take the user to the game.

 Navigation Bar